pdaehne/TL866-FlashROM-Adapter/README.md

-This repository contains the KiCad project and Gerber files for a TL866 Programming Adapter for 29F400/29F800/29F160 Flash ROMs which are used to replace 29C400/29C800/29C160 EPROMs on retro machines like the Amiga.
+This repository contains the KiCad project and Gerber files for a TL866 Programming Adapter for 29F400/29F800/29F160 Flash ROMs which are used to replace 29C400/29C800/29C160 EPROMs in retro machines like the Amiga.

 > [!IMPORTANT]
-> Besides this adapter, you also need the SN001-01 adapter which came with your
+> Besides this adapter, you also need the SN001-1 TSOP48 adapter which came with your
-> TL866 or which is sold separately.
+> TL866 or which is sold separately!

 > [!WARNING]
 > I use this adapter with my TL866 II plus.
 I do not know if it works with the
 > older TL866 A or CS, but it probably does.
 It does __not__ work with the newer
-> Xgecu T48 aka TL866-3G or the Xgecu T56 programmers.
+> Xgecu T48 aka TL866-3G or the Xgecu T56 programmers!

 ## Ordering the PCB